 Attention thrashing, part 2: forgetting is a feature

 A production service cratered when a simple in-memory HashMap cache grew without limits.
 Entries never expired, allowing the heap to climb, GC to spike, and the JVM to eventually hit OOM.
-The fix was not more capacity.
-It was policy: bounds and TTL.
-The AI industry is building that cache.
+The repair was a bounded cache with TTLs instead of a larger heap.
+AI companies are building the same kind of cache.
 Magic.dev announced 100 million token context windows, and Anthropic and Google keep pushing toward longer contexts, while the harder problem is deciding what to forget.

 Context decay